jacob-swanson/personal-site/src/_posts/2019-02-16-capturing-game-audio-separately-using-shadowplay-and-voicemeeter-banana.md

 ---
 layout: post
 title: Capturing game audio separately using ShadowPlay and Voicemeeter Banana
 categories:
   - tech
 tags:
   - windows
   - shadowplay
   - capture
   - voicemeeter
 ---

 # {{page.title}}

-This will explain how I setup ShadowPlay and Voicemeeter Banana to record game audio in one track and mic/desktop audio in another.
+This will explain how I set up ShadowPlay and Voicemeeter Banana to record game audio in one track and mic/desktop audio in another.

 What's ShadowPlay?
 It uses your NVIDIA graphics card to capture video with very little performance impact.